quasientio/scriptchat/README.md

 **Conversation**
 - `/new` - Start a new conversation
 - `/save` - Save the current conversation
-- `/load [--archived] [name]` - Load a saved conversation.
-Use `--archived` to load from archive.
+- `/open [--archived] [name]` - Open a saved conversation.
+Use `--archived` to open from archive.
 Without args, shows interactive selection menu.
 - `/branch` - Create a branch (copy) of the current conversation
 - `/rename` - Rename a saved conversation (renames its directory)
 - `/chats [--archived|--all]` - List saved conversations.
 Use `--archived` for archived only, `--all` for both.